-Legendary mountaineers Hamish McInnes, Doug Scott CBE and Paul 'Tut' Braithwaite meet at Ballachulish Village Hall.
-Hamish will introduce his team mates.
-Doug and Tut will then give a fascinating and humorous insight into how their colourful careers developed from early youth - including teaching geography (Doug) and painting and decorating (Tut) - to Everest in 1975.
+Legendary mountaineer, Hamish McInnes, will introduce his team mates from Chris Bonington’s 1975 Everest expedition.
+Doug and Paul will give a fascinating insight into how their colourful careers developed from early youth - including temporary careers teaching geography (Doug) and painting and decorating (Tut) - to Everest.

-Tut, with his climbing partner Nick Estcourt, helped pave the way to the summit for those who followed when, using their brilliant rock climbing skills, they found a route through the almost vertical Rock Band in the 'death zone' at 8,200 m, and set up fixed ropes.
-Their heroic effort also meant they had sacrificed their chance to make their own summit bid when Mick Burke - who was filming for the BBC - tragically failed to return and the expedition was called off.
+Tut and Nick Estcourt helped pave the way to the summit when, using their brilliant rock climbing skills, they found a route through the almost vertical Rock Band at 8200 m, setting up the fixed ropes for those who followed.
+Their heroic effort also meant they had sacrificed the chance to make their own summit bid: Mick Burke – who was filming for the BBC – tragically failed to return from the top and the expedition was called off.

-Doug went on to become one of Britain's greatest ever mountaineers, pioneering new climbs in the remotest corners of the globe.
-His climbing career spanned the golden age of British climbing from the 1960's boom in outdoor adventure, to the new wave of lightweight Alpinism throughout the 1970's and 1980's.
-Paul, one of the great Alpinists of his generation, went on to become a businessman and company director using his climbing skills to set up the firm, Vertical Access.
-Like Doug, Tut was also President of The Alpine Club.
+Doug went on to become one of Britain’s greatest ever mountaineers, pioneering new climbs in the remotest corners of the globe.
+His career spans the golden age of British climbing from the 1960s boom in outdoor adventure, to the new wave of lightweight alpinism throughout the 1970s and 1980s.
+Paul, one of the outstanding Alpinists of his generation, went on to become a businessman and company director.
+Both Doug and Paul became Presidents of The Alpine Club.

-The evening will include a sale of Nepalese goods, cards and posters and will be followed by an auction of signed framed mountaineering prints, all supporting the post-earthquake reconstruction work of CAN.
-Doug will also be signing copies of award-winning Up And About, Volume I of his autobiography, and ‘The Ogre- Biography of a mountain and the dramatic story of the first ascent’.
+Nepalese goods, cards and posters will be on sale before the talk and during the interval.
+At the close of the talk Doug will be auctioning signed framed mountaineering prints, all supporting the post-earthquake reconstruction work of CAN.
+He will also be signing copies of award-winning Up And About, volume 1 of his autobiography, and ‘The Ogre- Biography of a mountain and the dramatic story of the first ascent’.
+Tea, coffee and soft drinks will be available from 6.00 pm and during the interval.
+Anyone fancying a beer or glass of wine - or something stronger - can visit The Laroch Bar over the road from Ballachulish Village Hall.

 TICKETS: £15.00 general admission / £13.00 concessions (group of 10+; 65+, U18; or student) will shortly be available through Ballachulish Visitor Centre, The Quarry Centre, PH49 4JB.
 Visit or telephone: 01855 811866.